MorpheusAIs/Docs/Guides/MOR/Mainnet/Morpheus Capital Providers Contract Guide.md

+# Morpheus Capital Providers Contract Guide

+## Introduction
-# The purpose of the guide is to pass you through the process of direct interaction with the Morpheus Capital Providers Distribution Contract
+The purpose of the guide is to pass you through the process of direct interaction with the Morpheus Capital Providers Distribution Contract.

 ## Table of contents
-1) Smart Contracts Addresses (Ethereum mainnet).
+1) Smart Contracts addresses.
 2) How to get stETH?
-3) How to deposit stETH into the contract? **DO NOT SEND stETH DIRECTLY TO THE CONTRACT ADDRESS**
+3) How to deposit stETH into the contract?
-4) Please note: **If you deposit additional stETH the 7 day withdraw clock is restarted for all your stETH from that address.**
-5) What is the amount of MOR rewards earned?
+4) What is the amount of MOR rewards earned?
-6) How can I get information about how much I have deposited?
+5) How can I get information about how much I have deposited?
-7) How to withdraw stETH from the contract?
+6) How to withdraw stETH from the contract?

+---

-## Smart Contracts Addresses (Ethereum mainnet)
+## Smart Contracts Addresses
+**Ethereum:**
 - Morpheus Distribution Contract: [0x47176B2Af9885dC6C4575d4eFd63895f7Aaa4790](https://etherscan.io/address/0x47176B2Af9885dC6C4575d4eFd63895f7Aaa4790)
 - stETH Contract: [0xae7ab96520de3a18e5e111b5eaab095312d7fe84](https://etherscan.io/address/0xae7ab96520de3a18e5e111b5eaab095312d7fe84)

+---

 ## How to get stETH?
 First a user must get staked ETH from [Lido](https://lido.fi/).
 You can easily get this by swapping ETH for stETH on the Ethereum mainnet by following instructions at their website.

 A user may also buy stETH on different exchanges that support it.

+---

 ## How to deposit stETH into the contract?
 You need to go to the [stETH](https://etherscan.io/address/0xae7ab96520de3a18e5e111b5eaab095312d7fe84#writeProxyContract) contract, open the “Contract” tab, then the “Write as Proxy” tab.
 Don't forget to connect your wallet, which should have enough native token to pay for gas.